-There are different voting procedures depending on whether you hold ordinary shares in Jackpotjoy plc or class C non-voting exchangeable shares in The Intertain Group Limited (which provide for the right to direct the manner in which voting rights over a corresponding number of Jackpotjoy ordinary shares are exercised).
-I would like to draw your particular attention to the voting information on pages 12 to 13 for shareholders of Jackpotjoy plc and the voting information on pages 14 to 15 for holders of exchangeable shares (Exchangeable Shareholders).
+There are different voting procedures depending on whether you hold ordinary shares in JPJ Group plc or class C non-voting exchangeable shares in The Intertain Group Limited (which provide for the right to direct the manner in which voting rights over a corresponding number of JPJ Group plc ordinary shares are exercised).
+I would like to draw your particular attention to the voting information on pages 13 to 14 for shareholders of JPJ Group plc and the voting information on pages 15 to 16 for holders of exchangeable shares ('Exchangeable Shareholders').
 Please read these carefully to ensure you are aware of the arrangements affecting you.

-If you have any enquiries about the AGM or about your shareholding, please contact the Company's Registrar, Computershare Investor Services plc (Computershare).
+If you have any enquiries about the AGM or about your shareholding, please contact the Company's Registrar, Computershare Investor Services PLC ('Computershare').
 Computershare will endeavour to provide you with a response as soon as possible.
-The relevant contact details are listed on page 16.
+The relevant contact details are listed on page 17.